Fourth Annual Blueprint 2020 National Student Paper Competition

 2016-2017 CALL FOR PAPERS

 Do you have amazing ideas for improving the Federal Public Service and making Canada a better place?
-This is your chance to make a difference and get your ideas heard by leaders at the most senior levels of the Public Service!
+This is your chance to make a difference and have your ideas heard by leaders at the most senior levels of the public service!

-As a student, you have an unique perspective on the Public Service and how it runs; after all federal programs and services affect almost every aspect of your daily life, from the food inspections that ensure the safety of your morning coffee to passports and services that support your adventures abroad…and let's not forget the student employment programs that can help launch your career.
-No matter what your future holds, the Public Service will be there to support you and your chosen industry and career in some way.
+As a student, you have a unique perspective on the public service and how it runs; after all, federal programs and services affect almost every aspect of your daily life: from the food inspections that ensure the safety of your morning coffee, to passports and services that support your adventures abroad…and let's not forget the student employment programs that can help launch your career.
+No matter what your future holds, the public service will be there to support you and your chosen industry and career in some way.
 Wouldn't you like to have a say in how this is done?

-If you are a student enrolled in a Canadian university Master's or PhD program or a Canadian citizen enrolled in an international Master's or PhD program, check out the guidelines and key dates and submit a paper to your university coordinator in December, 2016.
+If you are a Canadian citizen enrolled in a university master’s or PhD program in Canada or abroad, please read the guidelines and key dates, and submit a paper to your university coordinator in December, 2016.

-For inspiration, check out the Blueprint 2020 vision, the Twenty-Second Annual Report to the Prime Minister on the Public Service of Canada, and what public servants are sharing on how #WeAreInnovative, #WeAreAgile, #WeAreCollaborative, #WeAreHighPerforming, #WeAreProud and #GC2020.
+For inspiration, check out the Blueprint 2020 vision, the Twenty-Third Annual Report to the Prime Minister on the Public Service of Canada, and what public servants are sharing on how Twitter about #WeAreInnovative, #WeAreAgile, #WeAreCollaborative, #WeAreHighPerforming, #WeAreProud and #GC2020.